MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ## Introduction

 The [Web Audio API](https://webaudio.github.io/web-audio-api/) is widely used to add advanced audio capabilities to web applications, like web-based games and music applications.
 One of the API's features is the [AudioContext interface](https://webaudio.github.io/web-audio-api/#AudioContext), which represents an audio graph.
-An `AudioContext` can find itself in either of three states: [`"suspended"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-suspended), [`"running"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-running), or [`"closed"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-closed).
-Once an `AudioContext` is on the `"running"` state, it can only pause media playback by transitioning to the `"suspended"` when, and only when, user code calls [`suspend()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspend) on this `AudioContext`.
+An `AudioContext` can find itself in one of three states: [`"suspended"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-suspended), [`"running"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-running), or [`"closed"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-closed).
+Once an `AudioContext` is in the `"running"` state, it can only pause media playback by transitioning to the `"suspended"` state when, and only when, user code calls [`suspend()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspend) on this `AudioContext`.
 However, there are situations where we might want to let the User Agent (UA) decide when to interrupt playback - e.g., the proposed [`"media-playback-while-not-visible"`](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) permission policy and the proposed [Audio Session API](https://w3c.github.io/audio-session/); or during a phone call, where the calling application will need exclusive access to the audio hardware.
 To support these scenarios, we propose adding a new `"interrupted"` state to the [`AudioContextState`](https://webaudio.github.io/web-audio-api/#enumdef-audiocontextstate) enum.

 ## Goals

-The main goal of this proposal is to allow the UA to be able to interrupt an `AudioContext` playback when needed, given that there are a couple of user scenarios - e.g., incoming phone calls - and proposed web API's that could make good use of this functionality.
+The main goal of this proposal is to allow the UA to be able to interrupt `AudioContext` playback when needed, given that there are a couple of user scenarios - e.g., incoming phone calls - and proposed web API's that could make good use of this functionality.

 ### "media-playback-while-not-visible" permission policy

-The ["media-playback-while-not-visible" permission policy](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) allows the UA to pause media playback of unrendered iframes.
-However, since the Web Audio API [does not allow the UA to suspend](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspended-by-user-slot) the audio playback, the proposed permission policy has no mechanism available to pause media playback.
+The ["media-playback-while-not-visible" permission policy](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) allows the UA to pause media playback on unrendered iframes.
+However, since the Web Audio API [does not allow the UA to suspend](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspended-by-user-slot) audio playback, the proposed permission policy has no mechanism available to pause media playback.

 ### Audio Session API

 Similarly, the [Audio Session API](https://w3c.github.io/audio-session/) could also make use of the `"interrupted"` state.
 Whenever the [`AudioSessionState`](https://w3c.github.io/audio-session/#enumdef-audiosessionstate) is `"interrupted"`, the AudioContext of the document would also transition to the `"interrupted"` state.
 As a matter of fact, the `AudioContext`'s `"interrupted"` state has been [implemented on WebKit](https://github.com/WebKit/WebKit/blob/1e8ea6e4777297ce82e6c911caa7cce2cc32e6a9/Source/WebCore/Modules/webaudio/AudioContextState.idl) and is currently being used by the Audio Session API.

 In Safari, on MacOS Sonoma 14.5, if there an active web page with the `AudioContext` in the `"running"` state, and if we set the audio session type to `"auto"` with `navigator.audioSession.type = "auto"`; whenever the laptop's screen is locked, the AudioContext will transition to the `"interrupted"` state.
-When the screen is unlocked, the state will automatically move to `"running"` again.
+When the screen is unlocked, the state will automatically switch to `"running"` again.

 ### Exclusive access to audio hardware

 There are scenarios where another application may acquire exclusive access to audio hardware.
 For example, when a phone call is in progress.
-In this situation, if there is already an `AudioContext` in the `running` state, it makes sense that UA puts into in the `interrupted` while the call is in progress.
+In this situation, if there is already an `AudioContext` in the `running` state, it makes sense that the UA pauses the `AudioContext` using the `interrupted` state while the call is in progress.

 ## The `"interrupted"` state